poteto/hiring-without-whiteboards/README.md

 ```
 - [Company or team name within company](https://jobspage) | location | what you do instead
 ```

+### Duds

+If you've been through an interview with one of these companies recently, and your experience suggests otherwise from their description, please open a PR to remove them from this list.

+---

 ## A - C
 - [Aiwip](http://aiwip.com) | London, UK | Skype/phone interview followed by takehome project or worksample (or whiteboard)